Poliomyelitis (polio) vaccines: Canadian Immunization Guide

 Persons new to Canada

 Health care providers who see people newly arrived in Canada should review the immunization status and update immunization for these individuals if needed.
-Previous poliovirus vaccination is only considered valid if individuals have documented proof of age-appropriate complete immunization against the three types of poliovirus (e.g., receipt of IPV, fIPV, tOPV, or combination of bOPV and a poliovirus type 2-containing vaccine [IPV, nOPV2 or mOPV2]).
+Previous poliovirus vaccination is only considered valid if individuals have documented proof of age-appropriate complete immunization against the three types of poliovirus (e.g., receipt of a complete IPV or tOPV series).
 Refer to Persons with inadequate immunization records for more information.
+Refer to Schedule for information on age-appropriate complete immunization with IPV.

 Children who have received one or more doses of polio vaccine before arriving in Canada should have their vaccine series completed with IPV-containing vaccine as appropriate for age.
-Children who were not vaccinated against all three types of poliovirus (e.g., received a complete bOPV vaccine series after April 2016 without receipt of at least two doses of mOPV2, nOPV2 or IPV) remain at risk of infection.
+Children who were not vaccinated against all three types of poliovirus (e.g., received only bOPV) remain at risk of infection.
 Those who received bOPV only should receive a complete age-appropriate IPV series to be optimally protected against polio, including VDPV2.
+For those who received a combined schedule of bOPV and IPV, only the IPV doses would be counted as valid and the series should be completed with additional IPV doses, if needed.
+Refer to Recommendations for use for more information on immunization schedules.

 Workers